zandarbala/CLI-commands/README.md

 > Use the CLI commands from anywhere in the terminal
 > Unlink the global package using -> npm unlink -g
-> Make sure Node.js and npm are installed before running the project
+> Make sure Node.js and npm are installed before running the project If u came across error SyntaxError: Cannot use import statement outside a module
+> check for type in package.json it may show common.js change that to module